diraneyya/bug_proxmox_6040/README.md

 ## Discussion

-There are many root filesystems published on the internet for virtualization purposes.
-Some of these are intended for virtual machines, and some of them, are intended for containers.

-Some of these root-filesystem tarballs contains paths that start with a _dot slash_ (like [file1.tar](./file1.tar)), while others, contain paths that start immediately (like [file2.tar](./file1.tar)).

-Additonally, some of these root-filesystem tarballs contain populated system root folder (e.g. a populated `dev`), while others, omit these directories or contain unpopulated one.

-This matters because, tarballs that contain a populated root `dev` directory are not compatible with LXC containers, since an LXC container gets its root `dev` folder populated during its creation.

-Hence, when the tarball contains a populated root `dev` directory, even though the rest of the root filesystem contents can be used as the basis of an LXC container, the container creation fails.

 ### Current Code

-This [line](https://github.com/proxmox/pve-container/blob/85a1397d7254b0d9f042c0558578f4d5488e5446/src/PVE/LXC/Create.pm#L78) excludes a root `dev` directory's contents from being extracted to the container's root filesystem during LXC container creation (from `pve-container.git`/`src/PVE/LXC/Create.pm`):
+This [relevant line](https://github.com/proxmox/pve-container/blob/85a1397d7254b0d9f042c0558578f4d5488e5446/src/PVE/LXC/Create.pm#L78) of the current codebase excludes the root `dev` folder's  contents when extracting the root filesystem for an LXC container in Proxmox:

 ```perl
     push @$cmd, '--exclude' , './dev/*';
 ```

-<mark>The only issue here, is that the current code assumes that the tarball has paths starting with a _dot slash_ (similar to [file1.tar](./file1.tar)), rather than starting directly (similar to [file2.tar](./file2.tar)).</mark>
+<mark>The only issue here, is that it assumes that the tarball has paths starting with a _dot slash_ (similar to [file1.tar](./file1.tar)), rather than without a _dot slash_ (similar to [file2.tar](./file2.tar)).</mark>

 ### Inquiry

-Below is a table showing different root filesystem images found on the internet, and the challenges they present when it comes to LXC container creation in Proxmox.
+Below is a table showing different root filesystem images and converters, and assessing their output's compatibility with Linux containers in Proxmox.

-To look for these images, I searched the web for "cloud images", which often included different formats for different virtualization technologies.
-As long as I was able to find something that contains a root-filesystem archive of any kind, I considered the idea of attempting to use these archives to create LXC containers a valid one.
+The idea here is that anything that resembles a Linux **root-filesystem archive**, deserves an opportunity to be leveraged as a Linux container template —should this be, at all, possible.

 | Project    | Archive Path Prefix | Root `dev` Folder? | Before Patch | After Patch |
 |------------|---------------------|--------------------|:------------:|:-----------:|